annburnazyan/Project2/README.md

 This is README.md file for Project2.
+Edited.